-The CTL Group business is well established, and has an 18 year track record of providing mission critical software for billing, charging and customer relationship management ("CRM"), predominantly to the telecommunications market, but also to the utilities and financial services sectors.
+The business has a 19-year track record of providing mission-critical software for billing, charging and customer relationship management ("CRM"), predominantly to the telecommunications market, but also to the utilities and financial services sectors.
+We are continuing to grow steadily in our core market, where demand for CRM, billing and charging solutions is rising.
+This reflects a number of factors, including: